Journey (board game)

 Journey: A Quest for Galactic Power is a 1980 board game published by Grenadier Models.

 Gameplay

-Journey is one of Grenadier's "Great Little Game Line" series, in which ships from two to four contending worlds are attempting to get to the Epsilon Cygni II system to pick up a supply of much-needed plienthium mangate.
+Journey is part of the "Great Little Game Line" series, and this is a game in which ships from multiple worlds are attempting to obtain the coveted plienthium mangate from the Epsilon Cygni II system.

 Reception

 Tony Watson reviewed Journey in The Space Gamer No. 31.
 Watson commented that "Despite the interesting use of cards, I can't find much to recommend in this game.
 Most gamers will tire of it quickly, and the price [...] would be much better spent, in terms of play value, in picking up two or three of the various Micros and capsule-format games on the market."